-If the person's treatment included lymph node dissection and/or radiation therapy under the arm or in the groin, fluid build-up in the affected limb, called lymphedema , is possible.
-Graduated support garments and other therapies may help manage the condition.
+If your treatment included lymph node dissection and/or radiation therapy under the arm or in the groin, fluid build-up in the affected limb, called lymphedema , is possible.
+Graduated support garments, special massages, and other therapies help manage the condition.

-If you have pain from surgery, he or she should speak with the surgeon or another health care team member.
-Although rare, some individuals have post-surgical long-term pain, called chronic pain.
+If you have pain from surgery, you should talk with the surgeon or another health care team member.
+Although rare, some people have post-surgical long-term pain, called chronic pain.
 If needed, a pain management specialist can also help find ways to manage pain .

-A side effect that occurs more than five years after treatment is called a late effect .
-Treatment of late effects is an important part of survivorship care.
-Learn more about late effects or long-term effects by reading the After Treatment section or talking with your doctor.
+During and after treatment, be sure to tell the health care team about the side effects you experience, even if you feel they are not serious.
+Sometimes, side effects can last beyond the treatment period, called a long-term side effect.
+A side effect that occurs months or years after treatment is called a late effect .
+Treatment of both types of effects is an important part of survivorship care.
+Learn more by reading the Follow-Up Care section of this guide or talking with your doctor.